Architecture Overview

 Design Principles

-- Columnar-first — Arrow columnar format from storage through execution means analytical queries scan only the columns they need.
+- Columnar-first — analytical queries scan only the columns they need.

-- Protocol diversity — five protocols let you use the right tool for each workload without proxies or adapters.
+- Protocol diversity — multiple server interfaces let you use the right tool for each workload without proxies or adapters.

 - HTAP by design — OLTP and OLAP share the same storage and transaction engine rather than replicating data between separate systems.